apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**iPhone 15, iPhone 15 Pro Release Date: Apple Suddenly Unveils Video Countdown**
+**Video: NASA's latest MOXIE experiment offers hope for human exploration on Mars**

-You can read more about it [here](https://www.forbes.com/sites/davidphelan/2023/09/07/iphone-15-iphone-15-pro-release-date-apple-suddenly-unveils-video-countdown-iphone-15-pro-max/).
+You can read more about it [here](https://www.cnn.com/videos/business/2023/09/07/nasa-moxie-mars-perseverance-rover-oxygen-ctw-vpx.cnn).

 ## Requirements
 - Python 3.8